RedisTimeSeries/RedisTimeSeries/docs/commands.md

 * count - Maximum number of returned results per time-series.
 * aggregationType - Aggregation type: avg, sum, min, max, range, count, first, last, std.p, std.s, var.p, var.s
 * timeBucket - Time bucket for aggregation in milliseconds.
-* WITHLABELS - Include in the reply the key-value pairs that represent metadata labels of the time-series.
+* WITHLABELS - Include in the reply the label-value pairs that represent metadata labels of the time-series.
 If this argument is not set, by default, an empty Array will be replied on the labels array position.

 #### Return Value

 Array-reply, specifically:

 The command returns the entries with labels matching the specified filter.
-The returned entries are complete, that means that the name, labels and all the values that match the range are returned.
+The returned entries are complete, that means that the name, labels and all the samples that match the range are returned.

 The returned array will contain key1,labels1,values1,...,keyN,labelsN,valuesN, with labels and values being also of array data types.
 By default, the labels array will be an empty Array for each of the returned time-series.
-If the `WITHLABELS` option is specified the labels Array will be filled with key-value pairs that represent metadata labels of the time-series.
+If the `WITHLABELS` option is specified the labels Array will be filled with label-value pairs that represent metadata labels of the time-series.

 ##### Examples